Young-ook/terraform-aws-sagemaker/examples/blueprint/apps/README.md

 You can download the Jupyter notebooks from the /notebooks folder.
 If you have any issues with any of the content here please visit the original [repo](https://github.com/aws-samples/amazon-personalize-samples) for updates.

-### Clean up personalize workshop
-To prepare clean up resources, follow the instruction of `Cleanup.ipynb` notebook to purge the resource that we made through SageMaker notebook.
+Whne you finishied the hands-on lab, you have to clean up AWS resources.
+Follow the instructions of `Cleanup.ipynb` notebook to purge the resource that we made through SageMaker notebook.
 Then, you can try to destroy SageMaker and AWS infrastructure.
 For more information, please refer to this.